The Isles Of Scilly, UK

 Dining was incredible with so much emphasis on organic & fresh produce.
 With the water in abundance around the islands, seafood and locally caught fish are the order of the day…all prepared & cooked to a high level with attention to detail.

 I got to visit the locally award-winning gin distillery & sample the goods – all obviously for work purposes.
 They truly are a self-sufficient destination.

 I visited several hotels & guest houses – all catering to every type of Prestige Holidays customer.
 From couples & families staying at St.Marys Hall Hotel or for the older generation & families with teens, the Star Castle to the dog-accommodating Tregarthen’s or for those on a budget, the beautiful Schooners or even the idyllic hideaway of Karma to name but a few.

 However, do remember these are small properties and can fill very quickly in a short amount of time.

-To ensure I truly sampled the Isles of Scilly, I met with a number of locals and even went out on a few evenings with the youth & the elders also meeting one of three policemen working on the islands.
+To ensure I truly sampled the Isles of Scilly, I met with some locals and even went out on a few evenings with the youth & the elders also meeting one of three policemen working on the islands.
 The overall conclusion was that they loved their islands, the going-back-in-time, the beauty, the independence & the safety were all attributes to how these islands run so efficiently.

-I knew this would be a special destination but it really did exceed all expectations.
+I knew this would be a special destination but it did exceed all expectations.
 And I am raring to visit again in the Spring since there is more of St.Marys I would like to visit as well as Bryher Island & seeing the puffins.

 T: 01425 480 400

-For more information then I suggest a visit to the Isles Of Scilly tourist information centre.:
+For more information then I suggest a visit to the Isles Of Scilly tourist information centre.